twood02/webtemplate/assignments/a1-rudp.md

 # README
 You must also supply a README.txt file along with your solution.
-This should contain (1) You (and your partner’s) names
+This should contain
+  1. You and your partner’s names
-(2) What challenges did you face in implementing your sender?
+  2. What challenges did you face in implementing your sender? **If any part of your assignment does NOT work you should describe that here.**
+  3. Instructions for installing any extra packages required to run your solution on cloud9.
-(3*) Name the extra credit options you implemented; describe what they do and how they work.
+  4. (optional) Name the extra credit options you implemented; describe what they do and how they work.

 # What To Turn In